-To verify the correct position of the set screw, try to turn the Lag Screw Driver (Fig. 83).
+To verify the correct position of the set screw, try to turn the Lag Screw Driver (Fig. 103).
 It is not possible to turn the Lag Screw Driver if the set screw is engaged with the Lag Screw groove.

-After tightening the set screw, unscrew the set screw by no more than a quarter (1/4) of a turn, until a small amount of rotation can be felt at the Lag Screw Driver.
+After tightening the set screw, unscrew the set screw by no more than a quarter (1/4) of a turn, until a small amount of rotation can be felt at the Lag Screw Driver (Fig. 104).
 This ensures controlled subsidence of the proximal fragment while still preventing medial migration of the Lag Screw.
-Refer to Fig. 84.